A class of stochastic games and moving free boundary problems: Introduction

 \section{Introduction}

-Recently there are renewed interests in $N$-player non-zero-sum stochastic games, inspired by the rapid growth in the theory of Mean Field Games (MFGs) led by the pioneering work of \cite{HMC06, LL06a, LL06b, LL07}.
-In this paper, we formulate and analyze a classical of stochastic $N$-player games that originated from the classic finite fuel problem.
+\quad Recently there are renewed interests in $N$-player non-zero-sum stochastic games, inspired by the rapid growth in the theory of Mean Field Games (MFGs) led by the pioneering work of \cite{HMC06, LL06a, LL06b, LL07}.
+In this paper, we formulate and analyze a class of stochastic $N$-player games that originated from the classic finite fuel problem.
 There are many reasons to consider this type of games.
-Firstly, the finite fuel problem (e. g. \cite{BC67, BSW, Karatzas83}) is one of the landmarks in stochastic control theory, therefore mathematically a game formulation is natural.
-Secondly, in addition to the interest of stochastic control theory ( \cite{AB2006, BR2006, CMR1985, SS1991,SS1989}), its simple yet insightful solution structures have had a wide range of applications including economics and finance \cite{AS1998, CFR2013, DR1990,LZ2008}, operations research \cite{GKTY2011,KRUK2000}, and queuing theory \cite{KT1992}.
-Thirdly, prior success in analyzing its stochastic game counterpart has been restricted to the special case of two-player games (\cite{DF2016, HM2014, HSZ2015, KL2011, KZ2015, Mannucci2004}) or without the fuel constraint (\cite{GX2018}).
+Firstly, the finite fuel problem \cite{BC67, BSW, Karatzas83} is one of the landmarks in stochastic control theory, therefore mathematically a game formulation is natural.
+Secondly, in addition to the interest of stochastic control theory \cite{AB2006,BR2006, CMR1985,SS1991,SS1989}, its simple yet insightful solution structures have had a wide range of applications including economics and finance \cite{AS1998, CFR2013, DR1990,LZ2008}, operations research and management \cite{GKTY2011,KRUK2000,KWON2020}, and queuing theory \cite{KT1992}.
+Thirdly, prior success in analyzing its stochastic game counterpart has been restricted to the special case of two-player games \cite{DF2016, HM2014,HSZ2015, KL2011, KZ2015, Mannucci2004} or without the fuel constraint \cite{dianetti2020nonzero,GX2018}.

-\quad In this paper, we will analyze a class of $N$-player stochastic game that include the finite fuel stochastic game as a special case.
-The stochastic game presented in this paper goes as follows.
+\quad In this paper, we will analyze a class of $N$-player stochastic games that include the finite fuel stochastic game as a special case.
+The class of stochastic games presented in this paper goes as follows.
 There are $N$ players whose dynamics ${\pmb{X}}_t=(X^1_t, \cdots, X^N_t)$ are governed by the following $N$-dimensional diffusion process: